Rhodesia in the context of history – by one who lived there.

 Next it really must be understood that, even by the standards of the day, these few natives who were living in Rhodesia were indeed living in a state of complete barbarism.
 In today’s modern and politically correct world this is often forgotten or conveniently overlooked!
 But it has to be said.

 It is necessary to transport one’s self back to the late 19th century to understand the context of the times.
 Today’s standards of morality cannot, and should not, be applied to a quite different time and environment.
 And nor should those living now be so arrogant as to assume that today’s morality, in all its various facets, is necessarily better, or worse, than that of another age.
-One has only to imagine how today’s apparently accepted truths may be viewed in another hundred years time.
+One has only to imagine how some of today’s apparently accepted truths may be viewed in another hundred years time.

 So the world in the late Victorian era was a time of international competition and rivalry, just as today.
 In those days Western nations were clearly highly civilised or advanced compared with those in what is now called the third world.
 They certainly felt they were and it was a widely and sincerely held belief that the advanced nations had a moral duty to uplift those less fortunate by giving them the benefit of modern civilisation.
 Typical of the time, this was given voice by Kipling in his famous poem “The White Man’s Burden”.
 It was felt that the natives could only benefit from the sound government and administration which came with the trading of raw materials and agricultural produce for the manufactured goods of the home country.
 Thus having a big empire and obtaining colonies was the way almost everybody and every nation thought – just as 100 years later the leading powers competed in the nuclear missile and space race.
 Those who today rush to pass judgement on the people of another age and place may not be as morally advanced as they care to think!
 And, just for the record, since they often view themselves as anti-colonialist, the United States was also playing the same game.
-In addition to having occupied land similarly sparsely inhabited by native tribes, the USA had only recently acquired Alaska; whilst the far from empty Cuba, Hawaii and the Philippines were annexed after the British had settled Rhodesia.
+In addition to having occupied land across North America, similarly sparsely inhabited by native tribes, the USA had only recently acquired Alaska; whilst the far from empty Cuba, Hawaii and the Philippines were annexed after the British had settled Rhodesia.

 Various European states were seeking control of what were considered, by them, to be “unclaimed” territories.
 A number of international agreements in the early 1880s allocated the Congo basin in central Africa personally to King Leopold of Belgium and confirmed the long established Portuguese colonies of Angola and Moçambique.
 Germany established itself in South West Africa (now Namibia) and East Africa (now Tanzania).
 The South African coast had long been British.
 Two Afrikaner (Boer) republics, which were themselves looking to expand, almost blocked any route to the North for the British.
 The son of an English clergyman, and later self made diamond tycoon, Cecil Rhodes was elected Prime Minister of the Cape Colony and sought to obtain the hinterland of Southern Africa for Britain to forestall any other power.
 Both Portugal and Germany would have liked to gain control of what became Rhodesia so that they could establish a saddle of territory right across Africa.
 Rhodes sought to claim the area between the Limpopo and Zambezi Rivers, and beyond as far as the Belgian Congo, for Britain.